liu1992yang/cuby4_md_pipeline/README.md

 a pipeline to work with gaussian readable initial structures for cuby4-mopac interfaced BOMD and downstream snapshot geometry optimization

 ### require to run on Hyak with `srun` and have `parallel_sql` installed
+get an interactive session on mox.hyak by using
+`srun -p stf-int -A stf --time=2:00:00 --mem=10G --pty /bin/bash`

 ## (1)BOMD at desired temperature and maxcycles
 start with gaussview generated z-matrix geometry format (*.gjf* or *.com*), generate individual sub-dirs e.g. s0-H, with converted cuby4 readable format s0-H.xyz and anneal.yaml within the dir for every initial structure in current dir; then an `md_tasklist` as tasklist and `multiple_md.sh` for parallel submission (with parallel_sql customized for uw-hyak); also a `filelist` for future use